awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 + Fixes a bug in which an RDS for PostgreSQL instance migrated to Aurora PostgreSQL using replication can run out of memory doing insert/update of GIST indexes, or cause other issues with GIST indexes\.
 + Fixes a bug in which vacuum can fail to update the corresponding `pg_database.datfrozenxid` value for a database\.
 + Fixes a bug in which a crash while creating a new MultiXact \(contended row level lock\) can cause Aurora PostgreSQL to hang indefinitely on the first access to the same relation after the engine restarts\.
-+ Fixes a bug in which a PostgreSQL backend cannot be terminated or canceled while invoking an `fdw` call\.
++ Fixes a bug in which a PostgreSQL backend can't be terminated or canceled while invoking an `fdw` call\.
 + Fixes a bug in which one vCPU is fully utilized at all times by the Aurora storage daemon\.
 This issue is especially noticeable on smaller instance types, such as r4\.large, where it can lead to 25–50 percent CPU usage when idle\.
 + Fixes a bug in which an Aurora PostgreSQL writer node can fail over spuriously\.
 + Fixes a bug in which, in a rare scenario, an Aurora PostgreSQL read node can report: